Home / Curriculum / Phonics

 Blending (links to reading)

-Recognising the letter sounds in a written word and merging them together in the order they are written to pronounce the word. e.g. c-u-p = cup
+Recognising the letter sounds in a written word and merging them together in the order they are written to pronounce the word. e.g. c-u-p = cup.
+We ask children to look for special friends and then Fred Talk to read a written word.

 Segmenting (links to writing)